dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 module.exports = { fields, when };
 ```

-As fields, the list must contain not only the text of each message and the number of likes, but also the time when a message was sent.
+As fields, the list must contain not only the text of each message and the number of likes but also the time when a message was sent.
 Since the time will serve as a sort criterion later, you should index it:

 ```javascript
 const fields = {